mosadd1X/novelforge-ai/docs/case-study.md

 layout: default
 title: Case Study
 nav_order: 8
-description: "A comprehensive case study of the Ebook Generator project"
+description: 'A comprehensive case study of the Ebook Generator project'
 permalink: /case-study
 ---

 # Ebook Generator: AI-Powered Novel Creation System

 {: .no_toc }

 This case study explores the motivation, challenges, solutions, and outcomes of the Ebook Generator project.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---